-The evidence available to the investigation at the time of issue of this preliminary report has not identified a technical failure that may have caused or contributed to the accident.
+The evidence available to the investigation at the time of issue of this preliminary report has not identified an aircraft system failure that may have caused or contributed to the accident.
 The available evidence is however consistent with the aircraft having suffered fuel exhaustion.